How To Grow Dwarf Sunflowers

 Dwarf sunflowers are a sun loving annual, known for being easy to grow and adaptive to containers and beds.
 They look beautiful grown en masse for an impressive display of cheerfulness and beauty.

 Mini suns are available in branching varieties which yield many blooms from one plant, or plants with just one bloom.
-They are an inexpensive and incredibly easy flower to grow in a cottage garden.
+They are an inexpensive and easy flower to grow in a cottage garden.

 How To Plant Dwarf Sunflower Seeds